In Memory of a Legend: Ridley Road Men’s Shed Remembers Bill Upton

-Recently, the Ridley Road Community Men’s Shed celebrated a special milestone: the 95th birthday of one of our most respected and beloved members, Bill Upton.
+It is with great sadness that Ridley Road Men’s Shed acknowledges the passing of one of its most respected and beloved members, Bill Upton, shortly after celebrating his 95th birthday.

 But perhaps even more impressive is what came after his professional career.
 Upon retiring more than 30 years ago, Bill dedicated himself wholeheartedly to community service.
-He took on numerous roles within the Rotary Club of Aspley, even serving as District Governor - a testament to the high regard fellow members holds him.
+He took on numerous roles within the Rotary Club of Aspley, even serving as District Governor.

-Yet, among his many contributions, Bill himself says that helping establish the Ridley Road Community Men’s Shed is one of his proudest achievements.
+Yet, among his many contributions, Bill himself said that helping establish the Ridley Road Community Men’s Shed was one of his proudest achievements.

 In the early 2000s, the idea of a Community Shed was just that—an idea.
 For years, conversations with the Anglican Church circled around the concept, but no one quite knew how to get it off the ground.
 That changed when Bill got involved.
 With his leadership and persistence, “Shed One” became a reality, and from there, the foundation was laid for what we now know as Ridley Road’s three thriving Sheds.

-On Monday, 17 March 2025, Bill reflected emotionally on those formative years and the journey that brought us here.
-"The Shed means so much to me today, and I look forward to every visit," he said.
+On Monday, 17 March 2025, Bill joined over 60 members for a special BBQ to mark his 95th birthday.
+Surrounded by friends and well-wishers, he reflected emotionally on the journey that brought the Shed into being.
+“The Shed means so much to me today, and I look forward to every visit,” he said that day.

 Next